ECrecords/rp-pico-workshop/workshop/i2c/README.md

 ## Demonstration

-This section will show a on-board demonstration of using the `I2C` class to communicate with an external temperature and humidity sensor (AHT10).
+This section will show a on-board demonstration of using the `I2C` class to communicate with an external temperature and humidity sensor (AHT10) and an OLED display.
 Along with the creation of drivers for the AHT10.

 ### AHT10 Overview
 The AHT10 is equipped with an ASIC chip that communications with temperature and humidity sensors.
 It uses the I2C protocol to calibrate and read the digital output signals.